 Sunscreen is a must in any weather.
 UVA and UVB rays can damage your skin even on cloudy days.
-Make sure you find a broad spectrum product with a high enough SPF (sun protection factor) rating and use roughly one ounce for full coverage, or about as much as you can fit in a shot glass.
+UVA rays sink deep into the skin causing dark spots and wrinkles and UVB rays cause sunburns so make sure you find a broad spectrum product that protects against both with an SPF (sun protection factor) rating of at least 30.
+Use roughly one ounce for full coverage, or about as much as you can fit in a shot glass.
 Remember to be especially diligent about applying and reapplying between the hours of 10 a.m. and 4 p.m. when UV rays are at peak power.

 Even if you apply thoroughly and don’t miss a spot, you’re not necessarily protected all day.
 In general, smart suncare requires reapplication every two hours.
 If you’re swimming or sweating, you’ll want to reapply even more frequently.
 Whether you’re using water resistant sunscreen or waterproof sunscreen makes a big difference.
 If your sunblock isn’t fully waterproof and you take a dip to cool off, your protection takes a dip, too.
 So be sure to layer on more when you get back to your towel.

 Your scalp is an often overlooked area prone to burning.
 You may think you can skip it, but if your hair is parted, or even just naturally thin, you could end up with a painful burn.
-To prevent scalp burns, look for misting or sprayable sunblock and give your hair a helpful spritz.
+To prevent scalp burns, look for misting or sprayable sunblock like Coppertone Sport Broad Spectrum SPF 50 Sunscreen Spray and give your hair a helpful spritz.

 It’s happened to us all.
 You forgot, or missed a spot, or just didn’t put enough on and now you’re hurting.
 We have a few easy ways to ease your pain.
 You might still feel the sting of showing up to work looking like a lobster, but your burns will fade faster.

-Ready to stay safe in the sun?
-Order summer suncare products with Giant Eagle Curbside Pickup & Delivery.
+Ready to stay safe in the sun all year?
+Pick up sunscreen and other suncare products with safe, convenient Curbside Pickup and Delivery.